Clicky

 5. Build a No-Dig Garden Bed

-A vibrant raised wooden garden bed bursting with flowers, herbs, and greenery showcases an easy backyard upgrade—no tools needed—perfect for transforming a neatly kept lawn into an inspiring garden retreat.
+A vibrant raised wooden garden bed bursting with flowers, herbs, and greenery — an easy no-dig backyard upgrade.

 No tools?
 No problem.
 A no-dig garden bed is the easiest way to go from grass to gorgeous in a single afternoon—no tilling, no heavy lifting, and no back-breaking work.
 Just layer, plant, and watch it bloom.